zrrbite/valheim-gate/README.md

 * New release of Unity causes ICanShowYouTheWorld project to be relinked and possibly changed if breaking changes (check here if version was updated: https://valheim.fandom.com/wiki/Version_History)
 * New feature in ICanShowYouTheWorld project needs a modified version of assembly_valheim.dll (e.g. due to `m_pins`)

+_TL;DR_
+* Complete all steps, no matter the scenario.
+  * Check patchnotes for new unity version. e.g. valheim 0.219.13 introduced uinity 2022.3.50.
+  * From deck, download valheim assembly and UnityEngine.UI.dll to the libraries folder.
+From bespinx, download new unity bianries and extract those in the 'binaries' folder to allow proper linking (these do not need to go to deck).
+  * Remember to patch assembly_valheim.dll so that it actually calls Icanshowyoutheworld

 ## Commands
 * msvs cli build: e.g. $/Users/martinkjeldsen/Projects/Valheim
 `/Applications/"Visual Studio".app/Contents/MacOS/vstool build -t:Build -c:"Debug" "Valheim.sln";`